Every Bride Should Know These 10 Wedding Makeup Tips

 "Don't believe the urban legend that you need to cake on the makeup for the camera.
 A strong base will make your makeup seem cakey in the natural light that many wedding photos are taken in.
 When it comes to flash photography, Caroline advises keeping your T-zone matte with thin translucent powders and blotting powders rather than thick layers of makeup.

 Emphasize your eyes

-Make Sure Your Foundation Is a Perfect Match
+Make Certain Your Foundation Is the Right Fit

 Apply Moisturizer Before You Self-Tan